simpleinjector/Documentation/source/advanced.rst

         typeof(AsyncCommandHandlerDecorator<>),
         c => c.ImplementationType.Name.StartsWith("Async"));

-The *AsyncCommandHandlerDecorator<T>* however, has only singleton dependencies (both the *Container* and the *Func<T>* are singletons) and the *Func<ICommandHandler<T>>* factory always calls back into the container to register a decorated instance conforming the decoratee's lifestyle, each time it's called.
+The *AsyncCommandHandlerDecorator<T>* however, has only singleton dependencies (the *Func<T>* is a singleton) and the *Func<ICommandHandler<T>>* factory always calls back into the container to register a decorated instance conforming the decoratee's lifestyle, each time it's called.
 If for instance the decoratee is registered as transient, each call to the factory will result in a new instance.
 It is therefore safe to register this decorator as a singleton:

 .. code-block:: c#

-    container.RegisterSingleDecorator(
+    container.RegisterDecorator(
         typeof(ICommandHandler<>),
         typeof(AsyncCommandHandlerDecorator<>),
+        Lifestyle.Singleton,
         c => c.ImplementationType.Name.StartsWith("Async"));

 When mixing this decorator with other (synchronous) decorators, you'll get an extremely powerful and pluggable system: